-- As of May 2018, the food-manufacturing sector employs about 1.6 million workers.
+- As of May 2019, the food-manufacturing sector employs over 1.6 million workers.
 These people are involved in manufacturing and processing soft drinks, beer, chocolate bars, chips, frozen entrees, boxed foods, baked items, pet food, and just about any other edible product you can think of.

 The food industry offers a lot of different career options, whether you would like to focus more on food service or manufacturing.
 And many of these careers come with appealing perks.
 Check out the following to decide whether a career in food is the right path for you.

 - 13 Top Jobs in the Food Industry

 One of the best benefits of food industry careers is the diversity.
 The culinary sector offers a number of career options that range from traditional positions like chef to new and emerging jobs like food forager.
 And the manufacturing sector presents opportunities for individuals seeking food science careers and other positions related to food processing.

 A lot of food-related careers come with the potential to earn a decent living and offer a good job outlook.
 We've detailed some of the options to give you an idea of what is available out there in regards to traditional and unique food jobs, as well as careers in food science and manufacturing.

 Salary and job growth data has been included where available.
 Unless otherwise noted, annual salary information is based on May 2019 data from the Occupational Employment Statistics (OES) program.
 Job growth and average yearly openings estimates are from the Bureau of Labor Statistics and are for the 2018-to-2028 period.